rseah145/smw-term2/Journal_3_notes/Section A.md

 #### Kerberos Realm

 "Kerberos Realm" is the domain, the group of systems over which Kerberos has the authority to authenticate a user to a service

+Possible to have multiple Kerberos Realms and they can be interconnected